capitulo-cubano-nfc/la-eeg-uci/_sources/README.txt

     git pull

+To see what needs to be done

+    git status

 Change what you want to change in the ``c:\Users\valia\la-eeg-uci`` folder.

 Check what changes you have made to the files with::